A gift of life insurance that you no longer need can be an easy way for you to provide generous support to Trinity College.

 For your gift of life insurance to be valid, your state of residence must consider a charity to have an "insurable interest" in your policy.
 Most states do, but verify that this is true in your state before you make your gift.

-Justin has enjoyed a relationship of many years with Trinity, and would like to honor their relationship with a significant gift.
-However, he has been reluctant to use his liquid assets to make the gift.
-When Justin learns that his policy can be put to a new and productive use, he is delighted.
-He arranges with his insurance agent to donate his policy.
+Justine has enjoyed a relationship of many years with Trinity, and would like to honor their relationship with a significant gift.
+However, she has been reluctant to use her liquid assets to make the gift.
+When Justine learns that her policy can be put to a new and productive use, she is delighted.
+She arranges with her insurance agent to donate her policy.